 Spinach and Ricotta Quiche

-A quiche like this is a great recipe to have in your collection as, once you have a grip of the basic elements, you can swap out ingredients depending on your tastes and what you have in the store cupboard or fridge.
+A quiche like this is a great recipe to have in your collection.
+Once you grasp the basic elements, you can swap out ingredients depending on your tastes and what you have in the store cupboard or fridge.

 Spinach and Ricotta Quiche